priyanshshah23/Image_Gallery_View/README.md

 # Task

-In this project i have implemented
+In this project I had implemented
-- GridView with 2 column
+- GridView with 3 column
 - Showing random images loaded from API to local database
 - Pagination for loading new sets of images and 10 images are shown per page